omirete/tweetipy/README.md

 from tweetipy import Tweetipy
 from tweetipy.helpers import QueryBuilder

-# Initialize client
+# Initialize the client
 ttpy = Tweetipy(
     'YOUR_TWITTER_API_KEY',
     'YOUR_TWITTER_API_KEY_SECRET')

-# Initialize the query builder
+# The query builder is your friend :)
 t = QueryBuilder()

-# Find tweets containing some keywords
+# Use the 'and' operator (&) to define alternative criteria.
+# The query builder will do some background work for you so this works as
+# expected. 😎
 search_results = ttpy.tweets.search(
     query=t.with_all_keywords(['dogs', 'love']) & t.has.media,
-    sort_order='recency'
+    sort_order='relevancy'
 )

-# See the results
+# See the results 🤩
-print(search_results)
+for tweet in search_results:
+    print(tweet)
 ```

 ### Doing advanced searches - Multiple conditions (OR)